mrexodia/ffxiv-piper/README.md

 - `uv run python -m piper.download_voices en_US-lessac-medium en_US-danny-low`
 - `uv run main.py`

-Make sure to configure the FFXIV-TTS plugin to serve on `localhost` port `1567`, otherwise it will not work.
+Make sure to configure the TextToTalk plugin to serve on `localhost` port `1567`, otherwise it will not work.

 The latency is usually between 200-600ms on my machine (RTX 3090):